WEATHER/STREAM FLOW UPDATE AS OF Thursday August 15, 2017

 Upper River and Brook Trout streams - midges and small caddis and terrestrials.

-The North Branch of the Potomac below Jennings reservoir at Barnum is at a good level for wading....280 cfs, with Caddis coming off.
+The North Branch of the Potomac below Jennings reservoir at Barnum currently at 306 cfs.

 Be sure to refer to the USGS website for current flows for area streams.
 Also, the NAB site will give 3 day flow projections for the lower Savage and for the lower North Branch Potomac River.
 Best to check the gauges and look at the chart to see if the streams are rising or dropping.